NikosSiak/UniversityWork/data_structures/sudoku/README.md

 - All arrays should be dynamically allocated.
 - No global variables.
 - The name of the input file (puzzle) will be given with command line arguments.
+- A value that is presented to the user can't be changed.